artemis-p/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor

-A RPSLS game where the player with "simple" rules!
-The user plays against the computer.
+If you've ever watched the "The Big Bang Theory" series then you are familiar with the Rock, Paper, Scissors, Lizard, Spock game and its "simple" rules!
+For this project, the user plays against the computer.
+I built this project as I am a huge fun of the series, but also, because I wanted to make good use of my newly acquired knowledge in semantic HTML syntax, CSS and JS functions.

 ## Basic Rules